The Complete History of Chatham Bars Inn

 _Ongoing renovations help Chatham Bars Inn to maintain its status as a world-class luxury resort._

-His $100 million renovation project left nothing untouched.
+An extensive property-wide renovation project left nothing untouched.
 All rooms in the Main Inn were completely renovated, as were its restaurants and public rooms.
 The cottages were completely redesigned and reconstructed from scratch.
 Old world charm was retained but updated with every modern convenience and amenity.
+Further